tp1de/home-assistant-node-red-heatdemand/README.md

-How to implement Node-red flow heatdemand processing within Home Assistant.
+This node-red flow is able to control the heating system with multiple heating circuits.
+The heating system could be integrated by the ems-esp gateway using mqtt or other ways of integration.

+The heat demand flow is able to decide if a heat demand for a boiler / heatpump is active by reading thermostat entities (actual temp vs. settemp)
+and using parameters to switch a heating circuit on/off depending on the heatdemand discovered.

 ***

-The heat demand flow is able to decide if a heat demand for a boiler / heatpump is there by reading thermostat entities (actual vs. settemp)  and using parameters to switch a heating circuit on/off depending on heatdemand.

 The following technical prerequisites are needed:
-1. Node-Red addon is installed and active.
+1. HA Node-Red addon is installed and active.

 2. MQTT Broker is installed and discovery prefix is set to standard “homeassistant”